Who Was Daniel Boone?

 In 1755, Boone left home on a military expedition that was part of the French and Indian War.
 He served as a wagoner for Brigadier General Edward Braddock during his army's calamitous defeat at Turtle Creek, near modern-day Pittsburgh.
 A skilled survivor, Daniel Boone saved his own life by escaping the French and Indian ambush on horseback.

 In May 1769, Boone led another expedition with John Finley, a teamster Boone had marched with during the French and Indian War, and four other men.
-Under Boone's leadership, the team of explorers discovered a trail to the far west though the Cumberland Gap.
+Under Boone's leadership, the team of explorers discovered a trail to the far west through the Cumberland Gap.
 The trail would become the means by which settlers would access the frontier.

-Boone took his discovery a step further in April 1775: While working for Richard Henderson's Transylvania Company, he directed colonists to an area in Kentucky he named Boonesborough, where he set up fort to claim the settlement from the Indians.
+Boone took his discovery a step further in April 1775: While working for Richard Henderson's Transylvania Company, he directed colonists to an area in Kentucky he named Boonesborough, where he set up a fort to claim the settlement from the Indians.
 That same year he brought his own family west to live on the settlement and became its leader.

 Local Shawnee and Cherokee tribes met Boone's settlement of the Kentucky land with resistance.
 In July 1776, the tribes kidnapped Boone's daughter Jemima.
 Eventually, he was able to release his daughter.
 The next year, Boone was shot in the ankle during an Indian attack, but he soon recovered.
 Boone was himself captured by the Shawnee in 1778.

-He managed to escape and resume protecting his land settlement, but was robbed of Boonesborough settlers' money while on his way to buy land permits.
+He managed to escape and resume protecting his land settlement but was robbed of Boonesborough settlers' money while on his way to buy land permits.
 The settlers were furious with Boone and demanded he repay his debt to them; some even sued.
 By 1788, Boone left the Kentucky settlement he had worked so hard to protect and relocated to Point Pleasant, in what is now West Virginia.
-After serving as lieutenant colonel and legislative delegate of his county there, Boone pulled up stakes again and moved to Missouri, where he continued to hunt for the remainder of his life.
+After serving as a lieutenant colonel and legislative delegate of his county there, Boone pulled up stakes again and moved to Missouri, where he continued to hunt for the remainder of his life.

-On September 26, 1820, Daniel Boone died of natural causes at his home in Femme Osage Creek, Missouri.
+On September 26, 1820, Boone died of natural causes at his home in Femme Osage Creek, Missouri.
 He was 85 years old.
 More than two decades after his death, his body was exhumed and reburied in Kentucky.
 Regardless of the folklore surrounding his figure, Boone indeed existed and is still remembered as one of the greatest woodsmen in American history.